-Today, dedicated backup tools have been developed very comprehensive in VM backups, compensating for many tasks that VMware's built-in features can't accomplish, and are therefore widely accepted by VM users.
+Today, dedicated backup tools have been developed comprehensively in VM backups, compensating for many tasks that VMware's built-in features can't accomplish, and are therefore widely accepted by VM users.

-For example, AOMEI Cyber Backup is a free VMware backup software, which allows you to auto backup multiple VMware ESXi VMs.
+For example, AOMEI Cyber Backup is a free VMware backup software, which allows you to auto backup multiple VMs on both paid and free versions of VMware ESXi.
 Next I will demonstrate how to do that as an example.
 You can click the following button to download the freeware:

 *You can choose to install this VM backup software on either Windows or Linux system.